ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 that the requirement must not be validated.

-If the SUT is non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which to be the closest match to the SUT implementation.
+If the SUT is non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for Exchange Server to be the closest match to the SUT implementation.

 SHOULD/MAY configuration files